Skip to content

 table = "fct_hourly_events"

 Writes the model’s SELECT result to a Delta UniForm table as content-addressed Parquet (blake3-hashed file names) plus a Delta log commit.
-Designed for cross-engine reads from DuckDB, Trino, Spark, and any Iceberg-compatible reader — Rocky owns the writer, the consumers read directly from the object store.
+Designed for cross-engine reads from DuckDB, Trino, Spark, and any Iceberg-compatible reader: Rocky owns the writer, and the consumers read directly from the object store.
 See Content-Addressed Materialization for the why and when.

 Config (models/fct_events.toml):